peterchowacademy/the-docs/docs/coding-practices/C++/C_How_to_Program_8th_edition/1_Intro.md

 - C is evolved from BCPL & B
 - BCPL = dev in 1967 for OS and compiler
 - B = used to build Bell Lab in 1970 with features from BCPL
 - C started in 1972, main language in UNIX OS.
-C is MOSTLY hardware indepdent, works and portable to most PCs
+C is MOSTLY hardware indpt., works and portable to most PCs

 2. Pros of C
-- Build for performence:
+- Build for performance:
-    - C is used for building OS (Objective C in Apple OS, Google Android, Windows), embedded sys (Navigations, microprocessors, home security systems (can run as fast as possible to save memories)), real-time systems (air traffic systems), comunication systems (devlivering data without delay and loss)
+    - C is used for building OS (Objective C in Apple OS, Google Android, Windows), embedded sys (Navigation, microprocessors, home security systems (can run as fast as possible to save memories)), real-time systems (air traffic systems), communication systems (delivering data without delay and loss)
-- Standarizations:
+- Standardizations:
-    - Before 1983, there are many hardware platoform implementation of C
+    - Before 1983, there are many hardware platform implementation of C
     - New committee X3J11 created under X3 (= ANS Committee on computers and information processing)
     - The standard was admitted by ANSI and then ISO in 1999, know as standard C (aka C99)
     - Latest C is C11

 # 1.6 C Standard Library
 - C has standard lib containing functions
-- Efficency is a core of these standard lib functions
+- Efficiency is a core of these standard lib functions
 - using standard lib = better portability = better access to other platforms

 # 1.7 Other C based languages
 - (Visual) C++ was dev by Bell Lab
     - Object-orientated (reusable components) = modular design = more productive, easier to understand, modify
     - C++ to be explained in ch.15-23
-- Objective-C: based in C, invented in eraly 1980s by NeXT and accquired by Apple.
+- Objective-C: based in C, invented in early 1980s by NeXT and acquired by Apple.
 Used to build OS X, all iOS
-- Java: inveted in 1991 by Sun Microsystems as internal research proj to run on broader comp sys and platforms.
-Java is used for web servers, consumer devices, large corps platforms and Andriod Apps.
+- Java: invented in 1991 by Sun Microsystems as internal research proj to run on broader comp sys and platforms.
+Java is used for web servers, consumer devices, large corps platforms and Android Apps.
 - (Visual) C#: Object-orientated, based on C++ and Java, used for integrating internet and web
 - PHP: Object-oriented & open source.
 Platform independent for all OS e.g.UNIX, Linux, Windows...
 PHP supports DB e.g. MySQL
-- Python: Released publicly in 1991 in Amsterdam, dervied from Modula-3 (programming language)
+- Python: Released publicly in 1991 in Amsterdam, derived from Modula-3 (programming language)
 - JavaScript: For adding dynamic behavior to webpages (i.e. animations, user interactions ...)
 - Swift: Introduced in 2014 on WWDC, not as complicated as Objective C. Focus on performenace, security, mac & ios programming abilities.